 It’s non-toxic, doesn’t reek of toxic fumes, and it’s a great way to brighten up an indoor concrete surface while protecting it from traversal and non-hazardous spills.

-Might be interesting: Best Deck Stain
+Might be interesting: Best Deck Stain in 2019

 Best Concrete Paint Reviews